 - Theories of globalization, historiography, religious studies, ethnography, narrative, literary criticism, visual studies, Latin American Studies, Latino Studies, Gender Studies

-- Her first book, Delirio: The Fantastic, The Demonic, and The Reel.
-The buried history of Nuevo León was published in 2002 by the University of Texas Press.
+- Delirio: The Fantastic, The Demonic, and The Reel.
+The buried history of Nuevo León (University of Texas Press, 2002).
 Delirio is an inter-disciplinary study of the northern Mexican state of Nuevo León, from a historical and folkloric perspective.

-- Since joining the faculty at MCL, Professor Hernández has taught courses on narrative and ethnography, Mexican-American Literature, critical theory, and a course on gender, nation, and religion titled “Malinche and Guadalupe.”
+- Since joining the faculty at MCL, Professor Hernández has taught courses on critical theory, comparative literature, ethnography, film, gender, globalization, and religious studies.

-My current focus is on documents I found at the New York Public Library under the title Monumentos Guadalupanos.
+My most recent book (The Virgin of Guadalupe and the Conversos) discusses papers I found at the New York Public Library under the title Monumentos Guadalupanos.
 These are part of the Obadiah Rich Collection and are in the library’s archives.
 It has been well known that Monumentos was at the NYPL, but only a very early copy of the Nicon Mopohua (relation of the apparitions in Nahuatl) had been identified as part of the collection.

 When I visited the library in April 2006 I found that the collection included three reels of microfilm and that the Nicon Mopohua was only on the first reel.
 I was surprised to find hundreds of pages in handwritten Spanish (with some Latin), original manuscripts produced by a priest named Manuel Espinosa de los Monteros in 1825 in Mexico City.
 These documents were specifically important for a number of reasons.
 Espinosa de los Monteros was the archivist for the Basilica of Guadalupe in Mexico City from 1832-1838.
 He is known for his eruditeness and productive work in organizing and analyzing the archive.
 Upon further investigation I have found that no one was aware that these documents existed.
 In fact very few people are acquainted with Monteros at all – this includes the former Rector of the Guadalupe Basilica who held the position for thirty-three years.*